Hanifz99/ESP32-Weather-Station/Readme.md

   - Hall Effect Sensor A3144 (for Anemometer) (EXPERIMENTAL)
 - **Mechanicals: (EXPERIMENTAL)**
   - M5 Threaded rods and bolts
-  - 3D Printed cups and housing
+  - 3D Printed anemometer design
   - Neodymium Magnets

 *(EXPERIMENTAL) means are currently in the testing phase and have not been fully validated in the field